MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 You might have noticed that in the final Hamilton's equations of motion I didn't write out \\( \frac{\partial H}{\partial x^i} \\), this is actually important!
 We want to keep the derivative of the Hamiltonian as is, because then instead of computing the 64 derivatives of the metric tensor, we only need 4 to find the Hamiltonian gradient.
 This is the main simplification of the geodesic tracing algorithm.

 Here we will use the GLSL shading language, since it has variables and functions which map quite well to the mathematical operations we will perform here.
+On top of that we can easily then make a real time GR visualization shader.

 First of all we need a function that evaluates the metric tensor at a 4d point in space and time.
-Let's use the Alcubierre warp drive metric as an example, since it is quite simple.
+Let's use the [Alcubierre warp drive](https://en.wikipedia.org/wiki/Alcubierre_drive) [7] metric as an example, since it is quite simple.

 ```glsl